jpritikin/coach/content/docs/me/meditation/_index.md

 [^mawe2013]: Mawe, G. M., & Hoffman, J. M. (2013).
 Serotonin signalling in the gut--functions, dysfunctions and therapeutic targets. *Nature Reviews Gastroenterology & Hepatology, 10*(8), 473–486.

 [^serotonin2017]: Carhart-Harris, R. L., & Nutt, D. J. (2017).
 Serotonin and brain function: a tale of two receptors. *Journal of Psychopharmacology (Oxford, England), 31*(9), 1091-1120.

+[^grand-unified]: IFS is the grand unified theory of religion. ☀️🌜⭐